opencrvs/opencrvs-core/packages/resources/README.md

 # OpenCRVS Resources Module

 One of the key dependencies for OpenCRVS is a reference data source.
 This source is likely to be bespoke for every implementing nation.
+The resources package contains scripts to import all reference data required for OpenCRVS.

 The categories of the rerference data are as follows:

-- Administrative divisions _(A portion of a country delineated for the purpose of administration, with GeoJSON map data for an interactive map of the country.)_
+- Administrative divisions _(A portion of a country delineated for the purpose of administration, allowing registrations to be coupled to location and staff, with GeoJSON map data that enables an interactive map of the country, in the performance appllication.)_
 - Facilities _(The places where civil registration and vital events such as births/deaths occur)_
 - Employees _(The staff required to undertake the functions of civil registration)_

 The feautures in this package are designed to import and convert the reference data above into the FHIR standard, then populate the OpenCRVS [https://github.com/jembi/hearth](Hearth) NoSQL database, via the OpenCRVS [http://openhim.org/](OpenHIM) interoperability layer.

-Given the [https://en.wikipedia.org/wiki/List_of_administrative_divisions_by_country](variety of administrative divisions globally), and the unique nature of the organisational structure of any given national and local government, ... also given the variety of digital capabilities and stages of digital readiness of any implementing government, ...
+Given the [https://en.wikipedia.org/wiki/List_of_administrative_divisions_by_country](variety of administrative divisions between nations), and the unique nature of the organisational, local government operational structure of a nation, ... and given the variety of digital capabilities and stages of digital readiness of a nation, ...

-OpenCRVS does not attempt to prescribe the style or nature of it's dependencies, instead it is encouraged that this package be bespokely implementated according to needs during installation.
+...
+OpenCRVS does not attempt to prescribe the style or nature of it's resource dependencies.
+Instead it is encouraged that this package be bespokely implementated, according to a nation's needs during installation.

 Some governments, _(as in the case of the government of Bangladesh),_ may have a central repository for some reference data accessible via APIs.

-Other governments may supply the data in spreadsheet format.
+Other governments may supply the data in a spreadsheet format.

-What OpenCRVS does provide is an example approach of how this data can be imported, and additionally it provides a FHIR standard for each of these catgories.
+What OpenCRVS does provide, is an example approach and scripts showing how this data can be imported.
+Additionally OpenCRVS provides a FHIR standard for each of these categories.

 By following the examples in the features of this package, and by converting the reference data into FHIR, OpenCRVS illustrates a scalable approach to digitising and making interoperable, the administrative and operational data of a nation.

+**Strategically, OpenCRVS will include in its content management system the capability to manage all of these resources.**

 ---